webdevsuperfast/directory-search/README.md

 ## Introduction

-Directory Search is a VueJS application that uses Google to search Open Directory files.
-It is loosely on [Palined](http://www.palined.com/search/) and [FileChef](http://filechef.com/).
+Directory Search is a VueJS application that uses Google to search open directory files.

 ## Building from Source